Our Origins & History

 After many discussions with CML families across the country, the consensus was that there needed to be an organization that dealt primarily with the ground-based issues facing all CML families.
 Although there are many great online support mechanisms, ground based support was lacking, as well as services to meet some of the unique needs of the CML community.

-In December of 2009, Carolyn's Hope expanded to become The National CML Society, and officially launched as such in January 2010.
+In December of 2009, Carolyn's Hope expanded to become The National CML Society, and officially launched as such on January 22, 2010, which would have been Carolyn's 73rd birthday.
 Our goals are to provide expanded services for the CML Community.
 Those services include ground-based support networks, assistance with finding and securing financial aid, educational programs on proper disease monitoring, coping skills, day to day issues, as well as finding CML Specialists.
 Other services will be outlined throughout the society's website ongoing.

 The National CML Society welcomes your input as we continue to develop services that meet even more of the needs facing this group of individuals.
 Have you discovered areas that need improvement while walking your unique journey?
 If so, let us know!